The stuff no one tells you.

 Read articleSEVIS Fee Payment from the Philippines in 2026

-Filipino students applying for US F-1 or J-1 visas: this guide covers how to pay the I-901 SEVIS fee in PHP using GCash, BDO, BPI, or a facilitation service.
+Filipino students applying for US F-1 or J-1 visas: this guide covers how to pay the I-901 SEVIS fee in PHP using GCash, BDO, BPI, or a service like SEVISmate.

 Read articleHow to Pay the SEVIS Fee from Bangladesh in 2026

-Bangladeshi students applying for US visas: a complete guide to paying the I-901 SEVIS fee in BDT using bKash, Dutch-Bangla Bank, or a facilitation service.
+Bangladeshi students applying for US visas: a complete guide to paying the I-901 SEVIS fee in BDT using bKash, Dutch-Bangla Bank, or a service like SEVISmate.

 Read articleSEVIS Fee Payment Guide for Nepalese Students (2026)

 Nepal sends thousands of students to the US each year.
-This guide covers how to pay the I-901 SEVIS fee from Nepal in NPR using eSewa, IME Pay, or a facilitation service.
+This guide covers how to pay the I-901 SEVIS fee from Nepal in NPR using eSewa, IME Pay, or a service like SEVISmate.

 Read articlePaying the SEVIS Fee from West Africa in 2026: Guinea, Senegal, Cameroon & More